ISSF 10 meter air pistol

 There are some restrictions on the pistol regarding its dimensions, weight and trigger pull weight.
 It must be operated by one hand only from a standing, unsupported position.
-The shooter decides his or her own tempo as long as the maximum time is not exceeded.
+The shooter decides their own tempo as long as the maximum time is not exceeded.

 After the qualification round, the shooters with the top eight scores move on to a final round consisting of 24 competition shots.
 After the tenth shot, individual commands are given so that the audience may follow the progress of the standings.

 The major competitions are the Olympic Games every four years and the ISSF World Shooting Championships every four years.
 In addition, the event is included in ISSF World Cups and in continental championships, as well as in many other international and national competitions.
 It is an indoor sport and, at the highest level, electronic targets are used instead of the traditional paper targets.